karl-zylinski/karl-zylinski.github.io/content/posts/strings.md

 `fmt.println(rune(0b00011100100))` prints `ä`.

 As you see, the main work in decoding UTF-8 is the following: Check if the byte starts with a `1`.
 If it does, then you count how many `1`s there are until the first `0`.
-Then you use that information to classify the byte.
+Then use that information to classify the byte.

-**t (`01110100`)**
+**Rune `t` (byte `01110100`)**

 `01110100`: The first bit is zero, this is a single-byte rune.
 Just cast into `rune` and print:

 `fmt.println(rune(0b01110100))` prints `t`
 > Here you also see why UTF-8 is backwards compatible with the first 128 values of ASCII.
-ASCII uses a byte for each character.
-A UTF-8 encoded rune that starts with a zero, also represents a single character with just a byte.
-But since the first bit must be zero, we have 7 bits left.
+ASCII uses a single byte for each character.
+UTF-8 can also represent some characters using a single byte, if the first bit is zero.
+But then there are only 7 out of 8 bits left.
 7 bits gives us a numeric range of `0-127`, or 128 values.
+Those 128 values have been chosen to represent the same characters as in ASCII.

-**= (`00111101`)**
+**Rune `=` (byte `00111101`)**

 `00111101`: The first bit zero.
 Just cast into `rune` and print:

 `fmt.println(rune(0b00111101))` prints `=`

-**猫 (`11100111`, `10001100`, `10101011`)**
+**Rune `猫` (bytes `11100111`, `10001100` and `10101011`)**

 `11100111`: Starts with `1110`: Three `1`s mean that this is the start of a triple-byte rune.
 Throw away `1110` and remember the rest: `0111`.

 `10001100`: Starts with `10`: This is a continued multi-byte rune.
 Throw away the `10` and remember the rest: `001100`
-> Imagine looking at a random byte in a UTF-8 string and noticing that it start with the bits `10`.
-This means that you are looking at a piece of a multi-byte rune!
-You can just loop backwards in order to find where the rune starts.
-Because of this, UTF-8 is said to be "self-synchronizing".
+> UTF-8 is said to be "self-synchronizing": Imagine looking at a random byte in a UTF-8 string and noticing that it start with the bits `10`.
+Those starting bits are only used for "continuation bytes".
+You can always find where the rune starts by stepping backwards in the string, byte-by-byte, looking for the first byte that doesn't start with `10`.

 `10101011`: Starts with `10`: Continued multi-byte rune.
 Throw away the `10` and remember the rest: `101011`.
 This is the last byte in the three-byte sequence.
 Copy-paste the bits together: `0111`, `001100`, `101011` -> `0111001100101011`.
 Cast to `rune` and print: